sla-onemap/onemap-leaflet/README.md

 ## Project Description

-This is an open-source project built on top of leaflet and togeojson for OneMap 2.0.
+This open-source project is being built on top of leaflet and togeojson for Singapore's Geospatial Community.

-This means you are able to freely invoke leaflet & related-projects' functions on the initialized "map" object.
+Using this common library, you are empowered to evoke OneMap, Leaflet and togeojson functions on the initialized "map" object.

 <b>Discussion Forum</b> : https://discuss.onemap.sg/t/project-onemap-leaflet-js-alpha-open-source/67<br/>
 <b>API Documentation</b> : https://docs.onemap.sg